Get Help Today. (800) 516-4357

 Tolerance & Overdose

-Drug tolerance is often linked to overdose, but DMT is unlikely to build tolerance in a user the way other drugs do.
 Drug tolerance is the psychological adaptation that is the result of a person getting used to the drug.
 As their body adapts to the chemical changes forced by the drug, their response diminishes over time, and they derive less pleasurable effects from the same dose.

 Tolerance means that as the person repeatedly uses the drug, they need higher doses of the drug to get the same high.
 However, the response will continue to diminish, compelling them to seek out more doses.
 As they take increasingly higher doses in an effort to overcome their tolerance, overdose becomes more likely.

-For example, a 1996 study published in Biological Psychiatry found that tolerance to the cardiovascular and neuroendocrine effects of DMT did develop after repeated administration of the drug, but researchers did not find evidence of tolerance to the psychological effects.
+A 1996 study published in Biological Psychiatry found that tolerance to the cardiovascular and neuroendocrine effects of DMT did develop after repeated administration of the drug, but researchers did not find evidence of tolerance to the psychological effects.
 The study participants were given four doses of DMT at 30-minute intervals across two separate days.

 The scientists conducting the study discovered that the participants’ heart rate, blood pressure, and levels of cortisol and prolactin decreased with repeated administration of DMT, but there was no change in the participants’ ratings of the subjective (psychological) effects of DMT.[3]